gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 Gatsby includes a `<Slice>` React component and a `createSlice` action in `gatsby-node` to help speed up common updates across your site.
 By pulling out common components into separate HTML files, common components can be built separately and "stitched" together with existing pages.

 The `<Slice>` React component is also referred to as "Slice placeholder".
-The React component you pass to `createSlice` via its `component` key is also referred to as "Slice template".
+The React component you pass to `createSlice` via its `component` key is also referred to as "Slice component".

 ## `createSlice` action